AntonioRice/rice-personal-site/README.md

 # Personal Website

 Welcome to my personal website, a space where I showcase my professional achievements in technology alongside my passion for photography.
-I invite you to explore, download my resume, and connect with me through the provided links.
+I invite you to explore, download my resume, and connect with me through the provided links or my custom contact system.

 Link: http://www.antoniorice.com